Labatt Brewing Company: History

 Labatt Breweries was founded by John Kinder Labatt in 1847 in London, Canada West (now Ontario).
 Kinder had immigrated to Canada from Ireland in the 1830s and initially established himself as a farmer near London.
 In 1847, he invested in a brewery with a partner, Samuel Eccles, launching "Labatt and Eccles".
 When Eccles retired in 1854, Labatt acquired his interest and renamed the firm the "London Brewery".
 He was assisted by his sons Ephraim, Robert and John.

 When John Kinder Labatt died in 1866, his son John assumed control of the company.
 Under his supervision, it grew to be the largest brewery in Canada.
 Following his death in 1915, the company was controlled by a trust operated by his nine children, although his sons John Sackville Labatt and Hugh Francis Labatt assumed managerial control.

 In 1901, Prohibition in Canada began through provincial legislation in Prince Edward Island.
 In 1916, prohibition was instituted in Ontario as well, affecting all 64 breweries in the province.
 Although some provinces totally banned alcohol manufacture, some permitted production for export to the United States.
 Labatt survived by producing full strength beer for export south of the border and by introducing two "temperance ales" with less than two per cent alcohol for sale in Ontario.
 However, the Canadian beer industry suffered a second blow when Prohibition in the United States began in 1919.
 When Prohibition was repealed in Ontario in 1926, just 15 breweries remained, and only Labatt retained its original management.
 This resulted in a strengthened industry position.
 In 1945, Labatt became a publicly traded company with the issuance of 900,000 shares.

 John and Hugh Labatt, grandsons of founder John K. Labatt, launched Labatt 50 in 1950 to commemorate 50 years of partnership.
 The first light ale introduced in Canada, Labatt 50 was Canada's best-selling beer until 1979.

+By the 1960s, both John S. Labatt and Hugh Labatt were deceased, and John Moore was Labatt's president, with the Labatt family holding a controlling interest.
+In 1964, the Schlitz brewing company of the US purchased majority control of Labatt in a friendly takeover.
+Their ownership of Labatt was short-lived, as Labatt's holdings in the United States along with those of Schlitz constituted an anti-trust position in California.
+By 1966, Schlitz sold its interest to a group led by Moore, putting it back under Canadian ownership.